New York Times considers legal action against OpenAI as copyright tensions swirl

 A top concern for The Times is that ChatGPT is, in a sense, becoming a direct competitor with the paper by creating text that answers questions based on the original reporting and writing of the paper's staff.

+It's a fear heightened by tech companies using generative AI tools in search engines.
+Microsoft, which has invested billions into OpenAI, is now powering its Bing search engine with ChatGPT.

-If, when someone searches online, they are served a paragraph-long answer from an AI tool that relies on reporting from The Times, the need to visit the publisher's site is greatly diminished, said one person involved in the talks.
+If, when someone searches online, they are served a paragraph-long answer from an AI tool that refashions reporting from The Times, the need to visit the publisher's website is greatly diminished, said one person involved in the talks.

+So-called large language models like ChatGPT have scraped vast parts of the internet to assemble data that inform how the chatbot responds to various inquiries.
+The data-mining is conducted without permission.
+Whether hoovering up this massive repository is legal remains an open question.

-If an entity is found to have infringed on a copyright, federal law allows for the infringing articles to be destroyed at the end of the case.
+If OpenAI is found to have violated any copyrights in this process, federal law allows for the infringing articles to be destroyed at the end of the case.

-In other words, if a federal judge finds that OpenAI illegally copied The Times' articles, the court could order the company to destroy ChatGPT's dataset, forcing them to recreate it using only work that it is authorized to use.
+In other words, if a federal judge finds that OpenAI illegally copied The Times' articles to train its AI model, the court could order the company to destroy ChatGPT's dataset, forcing the company to recreate it using only work that it is authorized to use.

 Federal copyright law also carries stiff financial penalties, with violators facing fines up to $150,000 for each infringement "committed willfully."